MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 Because of this asymmetric cost structure, model development prioritises **recall** rather than overall accuracy.

-Eight machine learning models were benchmarked under a consistent evaluation framework, and after recall-focused tuning **XGBoost was selected as the final model**.
+Four machine learning algorithms were benchmarked in both baseline and tuned configurations under a consistent evaluation framework.
+Following recall-focused hyperparameter tuning, **XGBoost delivered the strongest performance and was selected as the final model**.

 ---